nw-github/ctl/docs/OVERVIEW.md

 -   any `iX` to any `iY` where `Y >= X`
 -   any `uX` to any `iY` where `Y >= X + 1`

 For other casts, you will need a fallible cast operator.
-The `as!` operator will panic (UNIMPLEMENTED) if the conversion would overflow, and the `as?` (UNIMPLEMENTED) operator returns an optional that is `None` if the conversion failed, and `Some` with a value if it didn't.
-Integer casts to/from `int`, `uint`, or any of the `c_*` types require infallible casts, as their size may change from platform to platform.
+The `as!` operator will panic (UNIMPLEMENTED) if the conversion would overflow, and the `as?` (UNIMPLEMENTED) operator returns an optional that is `null` if the conversion failed, and `?value` if it didn't.
+Integer casts to/from `int`, `uint`, or any of the `c_*` types always require fallible casts, as their size may change from platform to platform.

 There is also the standard library method `cast()`, available on all integer types, which performs a C-style cast with truncation/wrap-around.